skcajs/arcadia-exo/README.md

 7. Data is stored locally in the public folder, under `stubbs`.

+8. The application is designed for a monitor and many not work on a phone or tablet.

 ## Things for the future

 1. Testing: Implement unit and integration tests using frameworks like **Jest** or **React Testing Library** to ensure component reliability and catch regressions early.